Armis vs Tenable Vulnerability Management comparison

 Buyer's Guide

-Armis is ranked 12th in Risk-Based Vulnerability Management with 1 review while Tenable Vulnerability Management is ranked 2nd in Risk-Based Vulnerability Management with 38 reviews.
+Armis is ranked 13th in Risk-Based Vulnerability Management with 4 reviews while Tenable Vulnerability Management is ranked 2nd in Risk-Based Vulnerability Management with 39 reviews.
 Armis is rated 8.0, while Tenable Vulnerability Management is rated 8.2.
-The top reviewer of Armis writes "A straightforward and user-friendly solution that can be used for asset intelligence".
+The top reviewer of Armis writes "Improves device visibility and adapts according to an organization’s security demands".
 On the other hand, the top reviewer of Tenable Vulnerability Management writes "Discovers vulnerabilities and integrates well with other solutions".
 Armis is most compared with Nozomi Networks, Forescout Platform, Axonius, Claroty Platform and Phosphorus Cybersecurity, whereas Tenable Vulnerability Management is most compared with Tenable Security Center, Tenable Nessus, Qualys VMDR, Amazon Inspector and Wiz.
+See our Armis vs. Tenable Vulnerability Management report.

 See our list of best Risk-Based Vulnerability Management vendors.